spacelift-io/user-documentation/docs/vendors/pulumi/getting-started/python.md

 * Set the project root to `aws-py-webserver`, as we want to run Pulumi in this subdirectory only.
 * Add one before init script: `pip install -r requirements.txt`, which will install all necessary dependencies, before initializing Pulumi itself.
 This will need to run both when [initializing](../../../concepts/run/#initializing) and before [applying](../../../concepts/run/#applying).
-* Set the runner image to `public.ecr.aws/spacelift/runner-pulumi-python:latest`&#x20;
+* Set the runner image to `public.ecr.aws/spacelift/runner-pulumi-python:latest`
   * Pinning to a specific Pulumi version is possible too, using a tag like `v2.15.4` - you can see the available versions here.

 ![Define behavior.](<../../../assets/screenshots/image (44).png>)

 In the third step, choose Pulumi as your Infrastructure as Code vendor.
 You'll have to choose:

 * A state backend, aka login URL.
-This can be a cloud storage bucket, like `s3://pulumi-state-bucket`, but it can also be a Pulumi Service endpoint.&#x20;
+This can be a cloud storage bucket, like `s3://pulumi-state-bucket`, but it can also be a Pulumi Service endpoint.
 * A stack name, which is how the state for this stack will be namespaced in the state backend.
 Best to write something close to your stack name, like `my-python-pulumi-spacelift-stack`.

 ![Configure backend.](<../../../assets/screenshots/image (34).png>)